Best High Schools for Sports in Every State

 Bottom Line: Jackson Academy

-Sojourner has spent over 30 years leading the program and has racked up nine state championships during her time.
+Sojourner has spent over 30 years leading the program and has racked up at least 11 state championships during her time.

-Her teams have posted a winning record in all but one of her years there, and she’s been named the Clarion-Ledger State Coach of the Year twice.
+Her teams have posted a winning record in all but one of her years there, and she’s been named the Clarion-Ledger State Coach of the Year at least twice.

 Missouri: Christian Brothers College High School